LuisGC/blog/content/blog/2019/08/tolkien-2019-in-birmingham.md

 My colleague from the [**STE**](http://www.sociedadtolkien.org/) is becoming a regular for these types of events, and no wonder it's like that with the quality and amount of research he has been doing over the last years.
 This time the lecture was about how a very young Tolkien got a job as tutor of a bunch of kids during a trip to France.
 Without spoiling the details, let's say that the task was suddenly complicated and could have disrupted Tolkien in a unique way.

-{{< image classes="image" src="https://live.staticflickr.com/65535/48565095606_766bfd447a_k.jpg" title="Jose Manuel Ferrández Bru explaining the intricate relationships of the Martínez del Río Bermejillo brothers" >}}
+{{< image classes="image" src="https://live.staticflickr.com/65535/48565095606_766bfd447a_k.jpg" title="Jose Manuel Ferrández Bru explaining the intricate relationships of the Martínez del Río Bermejillo brothers" cc-license="by-nc-sa" >}}

 [**The Two Towers of Birmingham, and other follies**](https://sites.grenadine.co/sites/tolkiensociety/en/tolkien2019/schedule/571), by **John Garth** ([@JohnGarthWriter](https://twitter.com/JohnGarthWriter))